Symplectic twistor operator and its solution space on ${\mathbb R}^2$: The symplectic twistor operator

-\end{lemma} The last display follows from (\ref{TvR}) by direct substitution of symplectic Clifford endomorphisms.
-The next Lemma simplifies the condition on a symplectic spinor to be in the kernel of $T_s$. \begin{lemma} A smooth symplectic spinor $s(x,y,q)\in {C}^\infty(\mathbb{R}^2,{\mathcal S})$ is in the kernel of $T_s$ if and only if it fulfills the equation
+\end{lemma} The last display follows from (\ref{TvR}) by direct substitution for the symplectic Clifford multiplication.
+The next Lemma simplifies the condition on a symplectic spinor to be in the kernel of $T_s$. \begin{lemma} A smooth symplectic spinor $s(x,y,q)\in {C}^\infty(\mathbb{R}^2,{\mathcal S})$ is in the kernel of $T_s$ if and only if it fulfils the partial differential equation

 \end{lemma} {\bf Proof:}

 The claim is a consequence of Lemma \ref{tvar}, because the covectors $\epsilon^1, \epsilon^2$ are linearly independent and the differential operators in (\ref{tscomp}) (the two components of $T_s$ by $\epsilon^1$ and $\epsilon^2$) have the same solution space (i.e., $s$ solving one of them implies that $s$ solves the second one.)
 This implies the equivalence statement in the Lemma.